CulturesSupports/Culture.Support/Readme.md

 ### Security Update Here

-- We dont ask you to send companies money
+- im dont ask you to send companies money
+- im not giving something

-- We Dont ask you to join us
+- Im not ask you to join us
-- We Dont Ask For Leaders
+- Im Dont Ask For Leaders
-- We Dont Ask For Personal Favours for Others
+- Im Dont Ask For Personal Favours for Others
-- We Dont Ask You For Advices
+- Im Dont Ask You For Advices
 - Im Not Cover Up Private Life

 im here to code own pro daytime